"Twenty Questions" We Hear About Our Overnight Camp

 Open and airy.
 Each cabin has full bathroom facilities, private showers and toilets, hot water, etc. Campers: Let us know if you prefer a top bunk or bottom.

-Children are grouped by age/grade/gender and live with 3 to 4 adult staff who alternate time off.
-Staff put a great deal of effort into creating a family atmosphere in the cabins.
+Cabin life is central to the camp experience: Children are grouped by age/grade/gender and live with 3 to 4 adult staff who alternate time off.
+Staff put a great deal of effort into creating a family atmosphere in the cabins, planning group activities for Arrival Day and throughout the session.
+Cabin staff also bring their groups together at meals, evening programs, a cozy bedtime, etc. Directors monitor group life and meet regularly with cabin counselors.
 Learn more about cabin life.

 PLEASE DESCRIBE ONGOING CONTACT BETWEEN FAMILIES AND PETER & MEG.

-WHAT IF MY SON OR DAUGHTER HAS A FOOD ALLERGY?
+WHAT IF MY CHILD HAS A FOOD ALLERGY?

-We easily accommodate almost all diet issues in a beautiful, modern dining and kitchen facility.
+We easily accommodate almost all nutrition issues in a beautiful, modern dining and kitchen facility.
 Read here for details.

 WHEN MAY PARENTS VISIT?

 Anytime, though we strongly suggest you wait 10 days to allow your child to adjust to camp.
 We have no set visiting day, preferring that parents choose a typical camp day to immerse themselves in their camper's world, tour camp, share a meal here, etc. Please call ahead to let us know your plans.
-Find out more about visiting Maine and time at camp.
+Find out more about your time at camp.

 DO YOU LIMIT PERSONAL ELECTRONICS AT HVC?